 The American Red Cross of Vermont & the New Hampshire Upper Valley is urging people to be alert and take steps in advance of heavy rain.
-A few steps taken before, during and after potential flooding will help ensure people weather the storm safely.

 Red Cross volunteers have been asked to advise of their availability through the weekend; more than 60 have already responded.
 Vehicles and equipment are being readied.
 Outreach has begun to potential shelter sites.
 Lines of communication are open with state and local emergency planners.
 And Red Cross disaster services workers are being lined up to staff the State Emergency Operations Center

 As conditions warrant, the Red Cross will consider opening shelters to serve communities that may be hard hit by the anticipated severe weather.
 Additional services to affected towns will be assessed in consultation with local and state officials.

 The Red Cross suggests before a storm, ensure you have available and ready to go items that you may need if you must evacuate your home.
 This includes everything from a flashlight, to a fully-charged cell phone, baby and pet supplies, medications and more.